We have a 25+ year track record of pioneering the UK Real Estate industry

 Moorfield is a small team of handpicked individuals, each aligned with the interests of our investors.
 We pride ourselves on the high calibre of our team and the values that we share.

-At Moorfield, we have an extensive track record of pioneering the UK PERE industry
+At Moorfield, we have an extensive track record of pioneering changes in the UK Real Estate industry

 Marc Gilbard and Graham Stanley earn the reputation of leading real estate equity investment advisers by heading up real estate advisory businesses at NatWest Markets and then Goldman Sachs International.